 A different triage doctor is present at the clinic every day to ensure that you receive a call the same day.
-If you ask to speak to a specific doctor, please note that they may not be working that same day and could result in a next-day call.
+If you ask to speak to a specific doctor, please note that they may not be working that same day which could result in a next-day call.

 Chronic care clinics (Hypertension, Diabetes, Cardiovascular, and COPD)

 To be able to be seen in these clinics, you must first be seen by the GP and get a referral for the chronic care clinic.

 Dr. Willemijn mainly handles these patients and see them usually in the afternoons for a 30-minute time period.
 The GP themself makes these appointments for the patient and informs them of the appointment.
 Many times, they are also referred to the gynecologist for checkups in between their visits with them.

 Visiting specialists (Dermatology, Cardiology, Orthopedic Surgeon, Oncology, Prosthetic Specialist, Dietician, Ophthalmology, Urology, Gynecology, and Pediatrics)